mitchomeke/CV-Page/README.md

-"Just copy files to your project file then run!. https://github.com/mitchomeke/CV-Page"
+"Just copy files to your project folder then run!. https://roadmap.sh/projects/single-page-cv"